bajumar/Azure-Monitor-Logs/Query Library/Server Asset Inventory README.md

 # Server Asset Inventory Queries Prerequisites & Comments

-The accuracy of the information available for these queries will depend on the solutions that are enabled, so I will be including several examples based on various solution combinations.
+The accuracy of the results from these queries will depend on the solutions that are enabled, so I will be including several examples based on various solutions and solution combinations.

 **About Piecharts...**